hippieZhou/hippiezhou.github.io/src/source/_posts/git-commands-cheat-sheet.md

 ## Cannot fetch all remote branchs

-try to open your repository config by `git config -e (--global)`, and then modify relevant configuration:
+try to open your git config by `git config -e (--global)`, and then modify relevant configuration:

 ```C#
 [remote "origin"]